Mike-Kulikov/data_science_projects/Project 6. Bank Customers Classification/README.md

 ## Data overview

-The data has 17 values that could be grouped in several blocks:
+The dataset has 17 values that could be grouped in several blocks:

 **Bank customer data:**
 - age;